DUI attorney discusses about Probable Cause For A Drug Related DUI Arrest

 If a Bag of Marijuana is Found in a Car with Two Passengers, Both of them Will be Charged with Possession

 Interviewer: What would happen in a situation where I was driving with my friends, or I loan my friend my vehicle to drive.
 We were both arrested for suspicion of marijuana if it is my car he was driving.
 What’s going to happen in that situation?
 What’s going to happen to me?

 Sam Sachs: There’s no difference; you both get busted.
 If it’s one bag of marijuana or if there were four people in the car they usually all get arrested for possession, unless it is clear that it was in possession of only one of them.
 If there is some indication that it was ingested by the driver or the driver shows symptoms of being under the influence of marijuana, and in New Jersey the law today is that any layperson can determine if another one is drunk and any trained person can make a determination as to whether someone is stoned.
 There are cases where the passenger is busted for smoking and the driver is okay and not charged with anything.

-Public Knowledge of Drug Related DUI Charges in New Jersey
+Public Knowledge of Drug Related DUI Charges and DUI arrent in NJ

 Interviewer: What I was wondering also is what could happen collaterally with them getting the drug DUI?
 What may a person may face for instance, is their job going to find out about it right away?